-As part of the system-wide introduction of Guided Pathways at Hartnell, the College developed QFE #1 to focus on the first two student success goals in the College's Strategic Plan 2019-2024/Hartnell College Shared Vision for Student Success QFE1.1 (pp. 6, 16).
+As part of the system-wide introduction of Guided Pathways at Hartnell, the college developed QFE #1 to focus on the first two student success goals in the College's Strategic Plan 2019-2024 QFE1.1 (pp. 6, 16).
 The first goal was to increase student completion, to be reported by the number of certificates, number of degrees, and graduation rate.
 The second goal was to increase student completion efficiency, to be reported by median years and average units to degree completion.
 Note that in order to align this metric with the Chancellor's Office's Vision for Success metrics, the median units as originally recorded were changed to average units.